dylan7474/morseDecoder2/README.md

 instead.
 This can be used as a simple Morse key to verify decoding without external audio equipment.

+The `morsed` window title includes the build date and time so you can confirm which binary version is running.

 The decoder assumes an initial speed of 15 words per minute to estimate the lengths of dits and dahs.